AnonymousPaperRe/CLAD/README.md

 # CLAD

-**CLAD: Complexity- and Logic-Aware Decomposition for Text-to-Cypher over Biomedical Knowledge Graphs**
+**CLAD: Complexity- and Logic-Aware Decomposition for Text-to-Cypher Generation over Biomedical Knowledge Graphs**

 CLAD is a research codebase for **logic-aware Text-to-Cypher generation** over biomedical knowledge graphs.
 It explicitly models **query complexity, logical structure, and decomposition** to enable robust translation of complex natural language questions into executable Cypher queries.